Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-\lstset{escapechar=@,style=customOther} Missing of activation script doesn't mean the identification of proxy is impossible.
+~\\ Similar with those two screenshot apps we have analyzed previously, this app also needs user to complete the proxy activation before the app unlocking the record function.
+The activation process is launched by an \emph{exe} file on Windows OS, and an executable \emph{jar} file on Linux OS.
+Missing of activation script doesn't mean the identification of proxy is impossible.
 Actually, with the help of ADB, we could still find the details proxy(s) activated, including the process name, PID and the port(s) listening.
-Here, two ADB commends, ``\texttt{ps}'' and ``\texttt{netstat}'', have been used to retrieve the list of running processes and active ports on the Android device.
+Here, two ADB commands, ``\texttt{ps}'' and ``\texttt{netstat}'', have been used to retrieve the list of running processes and active ports on the Android device.
 By this means the proxy and the ports number could be found.
 There are two services namely ``\texttt{videoserv}'' and ``\texttt{inputserv}'' running on the background to enable users to record their screen.
 One of them uses port 7938, and the other one uses port 7940 to communicate with app.
+However, we are still yet to completely discover the protocol without knowing the identification of the process which actively engages with those two ports.
+For that reason, the decompilation is needed for the further analysis.